 What you need to do is slightly different, depending on whether you're using buses, Tube, trams, National Rail or river services, or the Emirates Air Line.

-Only touch your Oyster card on a yellow card reader at the start of your bus and tram journey.
+Only touch your Oyster card on a yellow card reader at the start of each bus and/or tram journey.

 Readers are located:

 Don't touch out again when you get off.

-If you've got enough pay as you go credit or a valid Travelcard or Bus & Tram Pass, the card reader will show a green light.
-If a red light shows - you can't travel again until you either:
+If you've got enough pay as you go credit or a valid Travelcard or Bus & Tram Pass, the card reader will show a green light and you'll hear a single beep.
+If a red light shows and you hear 2 beeps, you can't travel again until you either:

-On Tube, DLR, London Overground, TfL Rail and National Rail services, touch in with your Oyster card on the yellow card reader at the start and out at the end of your journey to pay the right fare.
+On Tube, DLR, London Overground, TfL Rail and National Rail services, touch in with your Oyster card on the yellow card reader at the start and touch out at the end of your journey to pay the right fare.

 Readers are located at station ticket gates, platforms and entrances and exits.

 If the gates are already open, you must still touch in and out as normal.

-If you've got enough pay as you go credit, or a valid Travelcard, you'll see a green light.
+If you've got enough pay as you go credit, or a valid Travelcard, you'll see a green light and hear a single beep.
 If there are gates, they'll open.
-If you don't have enough credit or a valid Travelcard, a 'seek assistance' message will be displayed and the gates won't open.
+If you don't have enough credit or a valid Travelcard, you'll see a red light and hear 3 beeps, a 'seek assistance' message will be displayed and the gates won't open.
 You can't travel again until you either:

 If you're using pay as you go on Tube, DLR, London Overground, TfL Rail, River Bus services or National Rail services in London and don't touch in or out, you may have an incomplete journey and be charged a maximum fare, be issued with a penalty fare, or be prosecuted.

 If you have an incomplete journey we don't know where you started or ended your journey meaning we are unable to charge you the right fare.